Articles | Expat Money®

 • Infants with unknown parents found within the territory of the Republic (‘jus soli’ or birthright citizenship).

-Therefore, whether an individual is born in Paraguay, has Paraguayan parents or even unknown roots, the Paraguayan constitution automatically grants citizenship rights.
+Therefore, whether an individual is born in Paraguay, has Paraguayan parents, or even has unknown roots, the Paraguayan constitution automatically grants citizenship rights.
 Note that the formalization of the right established in section 3 will be carried out through a simple declaration by the interested party, provided they are over eighteen years old.
 If they have yet to reach this age, the declaration of their legal representative will be valid until that age, subject to confirmation by the interested party.

 Former Train Station in Asuncion, Paraguay